How to Plant, Grow, and Care for Dahlias

 Are there blue dahlias?

-What dahlias grow in pots?
+Will they grow in pots?

 Smaller varieties with rounder habits are your best choice for containers.
 Try ‘Park Princess,’ ‘Pulp Fiction,’ or ‘Jan van Schaffelaar.’